Corrections Corporation of America

 The company has become a multi-billion-dollar corporation that has been strongly criticized for many aspects of its operations, which amount to two primary critiques: (1) CCA's lobbying and campaign donations have led to federal and state policies and government contracts that fatten its bottom line, often at the expense of the public interest; (2) CCA’s profit-increasing strategies constitute a vicious cycle where lower wages and benefits for workers, high employee turnover, insufficient training, and chronic understaffing can lead to mistreatment of inmates, increased violence, security concerns, and riots.
 As discussed below, profit-focused measures that affect inmates, such as withholding medical care or inadequate nutrition, add to the volatility of the situation.
 This, in turn, has led to dangerous working conditions for correctional staff.
 CCA's history also includes allegations of falsifying records, fraudulently billing Medicaid, violating labor laws, and all around "cutting-corners."

-PROFITS AND OWNERSHIP: CCA took in more than $1.7 billion in revenue in 2012, 100 percent of which came from taxpayers via government contracts.
-It had profits of $156.8 million in the same year.
-It is publicly traded on the New York Stock Exchange under the ticker symbol CXW.
+PROFITS AND OWNERSHIP: CCA, which is publicly traded on the New York Stock Exchange under the ticker symbol CXW, took in nearly $1.7 billion in revenue in 2013, 100 percent of which came from taxpayers via government contracts.
+It had profits of $300 million in the same year--almost double the previous year's profits.
 In early 2013, CCA transformed itself into a real estate investment trust (REIT), a restructuring designed to reduce the payment of federal income taxes.
 In the first quarter of 2013, the firm realized a $137.7 million income tax benefit related to the company's recent conversion into a REIT.

 For-profit prison companies contract with federal and state governments to either take over management of a state-run facility or house people in a privately constructed prison; in at least one case, CCA purchased a publicly-owned prison and converted it to private control and management.
 Private prisons generally charge a daily rate per person incarcerated to cover investment, operating costs, and turn a profit.
 This daily rate varies depending on location, bargaining leverage, stipulations in the contracts for occupancy guarantees, caps on medical care, population, and security level, but usually pays for correctional officers, support staff, food services, programmatic costs and partial medical care among other services."